 In addition to her love for teaching and her academic pursuits, Elizabeth is also active in the disability community.
 She serves on the Patient and Family Advisory Board for UNC Hospital’s physical rehabilitation center and as the Graduate Representative for UNC’s Disability Advisory Committee.
 Elizabeth has also been a guest speaker for the UNC’s medical school and rehabilitation counseling programs and has served as coordinator for a UNC-Duke Consortium in Latin American and Caribbean Studies working group on disability, illness, and health in Latin America.

 - “Medicine, Subjectivity, and the Representation of Disability in Una posibilidad entre mil.”
-Journal of Literary and Cultural Disability Studies, vol. 13, no. 4.
-Forthcoming winter 2019.
+Journal of Literary and Cultural Disability Studies, vol. 13, no. 4, 2019, pp. 411-27.

 - “A Body, Undone: Living on After Great Pain.”
-Disability Experiences, Macmillan Reference USA, 2018.
+Disability Experiences: Memoirs, Autobiographies, and Other Personal Narratives, edited by G. Thomas Couser and Susannah B. Mintz, Macmillan Reference USA, 2019, pp. 79-82.

 - “The Diary of Frida Kahlo: An Intimate Self-Portrait.”
-Disability Experiences, Macmillan Reference USA, 2018.
+Disability Experiences: Memoirs, Autobiographies, and Other Personal Narratives, edited by G. Thomas Couser and Susannah B. Mintz, Macmillan Reference USA, 2019, pp.187-190.